 Sharing 35 Amazing Easter Books we have collected for our Children & Teens over the past decade and a half.
-Our emphasis has been on finding Christ Centered Easter books as we have slowly gathered together an amazing collection of picture, chapter and anthology books.
+Our emphasis has been on finding Christ Centered Easter books.
+We have slowly gathered together an amazing collection of picture, chapter and anthology books.
 With Holy Week beginning in less than a week away our books are out and we’re diving in reading.
 May you enjoy browsing our Mega pile of Easter books, do feel free to ask any questions, and I’d love more suggestions, particularly chapter books.

 Little Colt’s Sunday – Michelle Medlock Adams